 - (E) the attorney believes that the party is proceeding for purposes of harassment or malicious injury, or that the party's claims or defenses are not warranted under existing law and cannot be supported by good faith argument for extension, modification or reversal of existing law. - (2) Where an order of appointment has been directed to a participating law firm, the action shall remain the responsibility of the firm notwithstanding the firm's assignment of the case to one of its attorneys.
-Accordingly, a firm attorney ordinarily shall not seek relief from appointment from the Court on any of the grounds enumerated in subsection (d)(1)(B) through (D), absent a showing that the other members of the firm are under the same disability. - (3) An application by an appointed attorney for relief from an order of appointment on any of the grounds set forth in subsection (d)(1)(A) through (D) must be made to the Judge within thirty (30) days after the attorney's receipt of the order of appointment, or within such additional period as may be permitted by the Judge for good cause shown. - (4) If the appointed attorney, after reviewing the file and consulting with the client, reasonably anticipates a need to request relief from appointment on any of the grounds enumerated in subsection (d)(1)(E), the attorney shall, before discussing the merits of the case with the client, advise the client that a procedure for such relief exists.
+Accordingly, a firm attorney ordinarily shall not seek relief from appointment from the Court on any of the grounds enumerated in subsection (d)(1)(B) through (D), absent a showing that the other members of the firm are under the same disability. - (3) A motion by an appointed attorney for relief from an order of appointment on any of the grounds set forth in subsection (d)(1)(A) through (D) must be made to the Judge within thirty (30) days after the attorney's receipt of the order of appointment, or within such additional period as may be permitted by the Judge for good cause shown. - (4) If the appointed attorney, after reviewing the file and consulting with the client, reasonably anticipates a need to request relief from appointment on any of the grounds enumerated in subsection (d)(1)(E), the attorney shall, before discussing the merits of the case with the client, advise the client that a procedure for such relief exists.
 Where the attorney did not reasonably anticipate the need for such relief prior to discussing the merits of the case with the client, at any time the need for such relief becomes apparent, the attorney should request that the client execute a limited waiver of the attorney-client privilege permitting the attorney to disclose under seal to the Court the attorney's reasons for seeking to be relieved of the appointment.
 The waiver should indicate that the application for relief will be a privileged court document and may not be used in the litigation.
-The client's refusal to execute a waiver shall not preclude the attorney from applying for relief. - (5) Whenever an attorney seeks to be relieved of an order of appointment on any of the grounds set forth in subsection (d)(1)(E), he or she shall file an application for relief with the Clerk within thirty (30) days after receiving an order of appointment or within a reasonable period of time not to exceed thirty (30) days after learning of the facts warranting such relief.
-The application shall set forth in full the factual and legal basis for the request for relief.
-The application shall be a privileged court document kept under seal and shall not be available in discovery or otherwise used in the litigation.
-The Clerk shall thereupon submit the application for relief of the appointed attorney to the Judge for review.
-The Judge shall either (i) deny the application of the attorney and direct the attorney to proceed with the representation, or (ii) grant the application and permit the party to prosecute or defend the action prose.
-In the latter case, the Clerk shall inform the party that no further appointments
+The client's refusal to execute a waiver shall not preclude the attorney from applying for relief. - (5) Whenever an attorney seeks to be relieved of an order of appointment on any of the grounds set forth in subsection (d)(1)(E), he or she shall move for relief with the Clerk within thirty (30) days after receiving an order of appointment or within a reasonable period of time not to exceed thirty (30) days after learning of the facts warranting such relief.
+The motion shall set forth in full the factual and legal basis for the request for relief.
+The motion shall be a privileged court document kept under seal and shall not be available in discovery or otherwise used in the litigation.
+The Judge shall either (i) deny the motion and direct the attorney to proceed with the representation, or (ii) grant the motion.

-- shall be made and that, upon request of the pro se party, the Judge shall recuse himself. - (6) If an application for relief from an order of appointment is granted for any reason, the Judge may issue an order directing appointment of another attorney to represent the party.
+(6) If a motion for relief from an order of appointment is granted for any reason, the Judge may issue an order directing appointment of another attorney to represent the party.
 The Judge shall have discretion not to issue a further order of appointment, in which case the party shall be permitted to prosecute or defend the action pro se.